Sales Job Market in 2026: What the Data Says

 Market Segment: Enterprise Still Pays the Most

 Enterprise deals remain the highest-compensation path.
-The data confirms what most sales leaders already know: longer cycles, bigger checks, bigger paychecks.
+Gartner's sales research shows that enterprise deal complexity continues to increase, pushing compensation upward.
+Longer cycles, bigger checks, bigger paychecks.

 Geography and Remote Work